Australian tech industry at a crossroads: Daniel Petre

-The Australian IT industry is at a crossroads and it has a choice: participate as producer of the world’s greatest applications and services or just be a user, former ninemsn founding chairman Daniel Petre said on Wednesday.
+The Australian IT industry is at a crossroads and it has a choice: participate as a producer of the world’s greatest applications and services or just be a user, former ninemsn founding chairman Daniel Petre said on Wednesday.

 Speaking at the AWS Summit in Sydney, Petre, who is now a partner at venture capital firm Airtree and an adjunct professor at the University of New South Wales, said we need to decide whether or not we are going to produce ‘vertical use cases’ for technology or ‘just use somebody else’s.’